Loading Data

 | RDF/XML | .rdf | application/rdf+xml |

-Load a single file
+Upload a single file

-wwkg load data.ttl --graph http://example.org/graph/peopleLoad a directory
+wwkg graph upload data.ttl --graph http://example.org/graph/peopleUpload a directory

 When the path is a directory, WWKG recursively loads all .ttl, .nt, and